codatio/codat-docs/docs/accounting-api/guides/bill-pay/how-the-demo-app-works.md

 ---
 title: "How the demo app works"
 sidebar_label: "How it works"
-description: "Get a deep dive into the functionality of the Bill Pay demo app"
+description: "A closer look at the functionality of the bill pay demo app"
 ---

 Now you're ready to explore the functionality of the bill pay demo app in more depth.
-The user flow diagrams describes the app's functionality at a high level, while the API requests document the flow of data between the app and Codat's Accounting API.
+The user flow diagrams describe the demo app's functionality at a high level, while the example API calls show the exchange of data with the Codat API.

-## Connect the demo app to QuickBooks Online

-### Understand the authorization process
+## Understand the authorization flow

-Using the demo app and Hosted Link, create a company and then authorize access to your sandbox data in QuickBooks Online.
-For a seamless user experience, we've customized the Hosted Link flow to use the same branding and colors as the demo app UI.
+The company creation feature and [authorization flow](/accounting-api/guides/bill-pay/use-bill-pay-demo-app#connect-the-demo-app-to-quickbooks-online) were built using the Common API and Hosted Link.
+For a seamless user experience, we customized the Hosted Link flow with the same branding and colors as the demo app UI - see [Customize Link](/auth-flow/customize/customize-link) for more details.

-1. From the **Bill Pay** start screen, click **Get Started**.
-2. Follow the instructions to:
-   1. Create a company in Codat.
-   2. Connect to **Intuit QuickBooks Sandbox** in the Hosted Link flow.
-This creates a data connection to QuickBooks Online.
-   3. Authorize the demo app to access data from your sandbox QuickBooks Online company.
-   4. When you've completed the Hosted Link flow, click **Launch Bills Portal** to open the demo app.
-Behind the scenes, the demo app redirects you to the redirect URL.
+The main features are:

+- Creating a company to represent the user using the [Create company](/codat-api#/operations/create-company) endpoint.
+This returns a unique company ID and Link URL.
+- Redirecting the user to their chosen accounting platform (in this case, QuickBooks Online) via the Link URL.
+This opens the OAuth login window for the accounting platform, where the user can authenticate and authorize access to their accounting data.
+- Creating a data connection to the accounting platform using the [Create connection](/codat-api#/operations/create-data-connection) endpoint.
+- When the company is successfully connected, redirecting the user to the demo app's redirect URL, as defined in the [Link settings](/auth-flow/customize/customize-link).

 ## View bills

-Intro
+The following diagram illustrates the user flow for viewing bills in the demo app UI.

 :::note User flow for viewing bills